ryadavnitb/Batch-6/README.md

 EnviroScan is an AI-powered real-time air quality monitoring and pollution source identification system developed for Indian cities.
 The project leverages machine learning to classify pollution sources into five categories: **Vehicular, Industrial, Agricultural, Burning, and Natural** with **92.26% accuracy**.

 ### Key Achievements
-- Real-time air quality data integration from 165+ districts across India
+- Real-time air quality data integration from 49 locations across India
 - XGBoost classification model with 92.26% test accuracy
 - Interactive Streamlit dashboard with maps, charts, and alerts
 - Email notification system for critical pollution levels